 If a Trust Fund fails to or ceases to qualify as a "mutual fund trust" for purposes of the Tax Act and has an investor that is a "designated beneficiary" within the meaning of the Tax Act, the Trust Fund may be subject to a special tax at a rate of 40% under Part XII.2 of the Tax Act on its "designated income" within the meaning of the Tax Act.
 A "designated beneficiary" includes a non-resident person.
 "Designated income" includes income from carrying on business in Canada (which may include gains on certain derivatives) and capital gains from dispositions of "taxable Canadian property" within the meaning of the Tax Act.
+While these Trust Funds may become liable for tax under these rules, it is expected that the amount of such tax will not be significant because these Trust Funds are not expected to have material designated income.
 Where a Trust Fund is subject to tax under Part XII.2, the Trust Fund may make designations which will result in securityholders that are not designated beneficiaries receiving a tax credit with respect to their share of the Part XII.2 tax paid by the Trust Fund.